lai-kevin/OrcaNet-Tuna/README.md

 5. To begin, click on Register and copy the private key
 6. Using the copied private key, login!

-To access some of the features as described in the design doc we have provided a few sample hashes that can be used with the search bar in the **Files** Tab to preview the workflow for downloading a file.
+To access some of the features as described in the design doc we have provided a few sample hashes that can be pasted into the search bar in the **Files** Tab to preview the workflow for downloading a file.
 ```
 Hash 1: Zxczv123kcbxvh14boadab